 Firstly, your feet act as temperature regulators for your body.
 Their relatively large surface area, lack of hair, and small muscle mass mean that they effectively expel heat from the body.
 This quality is great if you’re in a hot environment but not such good news if you’re struggling to stay warm in freezing hiking conditions.

-Clearly, keeping your feet warm is important, and the right boots and socks are the best way to do this.
+Clearly, keeping your feet warm is important, and the right boots and compression socks are the best way to do this.
 Hi-tech socks which include merino wool are a natural insulator, which helps to keep your feet warm when they’re cold and cool when they’re hot and also allow your feet to breathe.
 This prevents your feet from sweating.

-Keeping your feet dry, whether from sweat or from external sources, is another key part in keeping both your feet and the rest of your body at a stable temperature.
+Keeping your feet dry, whether from sweat or from external sources, is another key part of keeping both your feet and the rest of your body at a stable temperature.
 Heat loss from the skin, known as conductive heat loss, is five times higher if your skin is exposed to moisture than if it’s covered by a dry surface.

 This is another excellent reason to invest in waterproof boots and good-quality hiking socks.
 Even with a great pair of boots, always take a few spare pairs of socks along with you so that you can swiftly put on a clean, dry pair if the ones you’re wearing become wet.

 There is a Jamaican proverb that states, “Tired feet always say that the path is long.”
-This proverb seems apt when it comes to long-distance hikes and the role that comfortable, healthy and well-protected feet play in making your trip successful and enjoyable.
+This proverb seems apt when it comes to long-distance hikes and the role that comfortable, healthy, and well-protected feet play in making your trip successful and enjoyable.

+Wear the right socks – Forget cotton socks—stick with synthetics.
+Cotton retains sweat, which then softens your skin and leaves it more prone to breaking and blistering with friction.
 If you’re looking for the perfect socks to team up with your hiking boots, then the VO2FX® Predator high-performance outdoor compression socks by SmoothToe will make the perfect addition to your hiking gear.

 With merino wool fibers weaved throughout the fabric and a blister-free guarantee, these socks will help to keep your feet in top condition on long hikes and any kind of weather conditions.
 The graduated compression technology will also keep your feet energized, supported and improve your blood circulation, all of which will contribute to a safer and more enjoyable hiking experience.